0snap/wg-tools/README.md

 You need a mongodb, python and nodejs.
 Everything is setup for development; start the frontend with "npm run dev" and the python server with "script/devServer.sh".
 Your mongodb should be running on localhost.
-Or start everything inside a container if you just want to use this.
+Or start everything inside a container.
 Install docker-compose and start everything via 'up'.

 ## Todos